opensearch-project/documentation-website/_opensearch/search/sort.md

 ## Sort results

-Sorting allows your users to sort the results in a way that’s most meaningful to them.
+Sorting allows your users to sort results in a way that’s most meaningful to them.

 By default, full-text queries sort results by the relevance score.
 You can choose to sort the results by any field value in either ascending or descending order by setting the `order` parameter to `asc` or `desc`.